lostsync/gpterm/README.md

 ## Customization

-This script is simple and two lines can be updated to fully customize the behavior of the script.
+This script is simple and two lines in `config.ini` can be updated to customize the behavior of the model.

 This sets the vibe.
 It's the same functionality as the instructions box in your OpenAI profile:
 ```python